 Critical realism has helped me unpack some of the history of Marxist theory.
 I am thinking of the young Hegelians and utopian socialists who posited an abstracted utopian idealism and reduced ontology into epistemology.
 It seemed that empirical reality and the deep real escaped them – they were at operating at the level of the actual, they had flattened reality.
 I began to be struck by how often I observed this epistemic fallacy.
 The issue of reality, existing and available to obtain, as well as being stratified and differentiated, and also changing is important in scientific research.
 All of this about the importance of what Roy called seriousness.
 My interest is advocating for a Marxism serious about bringing an alternative world into being.
-This means having an account of the world as it really is - which makes it possible to conceive of new worlds.
+This means having an account of the world as it really is – which makes it possible to conceive of new worlds.

 Grant: Indeed: getting serious in a concrete utopian sense.
 As Bhaskar has forcefully argued throughout his work, there is something fundamentally unserious about contemporary philosophy (which subsequently infects social theory and practice).
-Just as he showed how the early Greek philosophers were not immune to the influence of aristocratic power2 relations of domination (Bhaskar 1994), contemporary philosophy remains unserious about, as you put it, ‘the world as it really is’.
+Just as he showed how the early Greek philosophers were not immune to the influence of aristocratic power2 relations of domination (Bhaskar, 1994), contemporary philosophy remains unserious about, as you put it, ‘the world as it really is’.
 As it generates more unserious questions, philosophy can say little about the real (personal, social, and ecological) grounds of our existence.

 Alpesh: And Bhaskar lays blame firmly at the feet of Hume in this regard.
 In a reading group I recall him explaining what he meant by seriousness.
 While chuckling, Bhaskar ridiculed Hume who suggested that there is no better reason to leave the building he was in by the ground floor door than by the second-floor window.
 This is preposterous.
-If Hume really believed what he said, then he would, when convenient, exit the building by the 2nd floor window.
+If Hume really believed what he said, then he would, when convenient, exit the building by the second-floor window.
 Of course, Hume never did because he knew he would encounter the actually existing force of gravity and suffer real material consequences of his unseriousness.
 Roy continued his offensive suggesting that Hume had no better reason to prefer the destruction of his little finger to that of the whole world.
 Again, preposterous.
 Destroying the world would also destroy his finger.
 Hume’s finger is in the world.
 With ontological realism absent from Hume’s philosophy it is fundamentally unserious.